Comparison of Split-Step and Hamiltonian Integration Methods for Simulation of the Nonlinear Schr\"odinger Equation: Description of Numerical Methods

 Let $\hat{L} = i{\partial}^2/{\partial x}^2$ represent the operator for the linear term and $\hat{N} = i\gamma{|\Phi|}^2$ represent the operator for the nonlinear term of (\ref{eq:nlse}), then $\Phi_t(x,t)=(\hat{L}+\hat{N})\Phi(x,t)$.
 This equation has the formal solution $\Phi(x,t+\Delta t)=e^{(\hat{L}+\hat{N})\Delta t}\Phi(x,t)$ on a time step $\Delta t$.
 In the SS2 method \cite{taha1984analytical} we approximate the exponential term by the product of separate exponents:

-that is accurate up to third order in time.
+that is accurate up to third order in time, and here $[\hat A,\hat B] = \hat A \hat B - \hat B \hat A$ defines the commutator of operators $\hat A$ and $\hat B$.
 This is a special case of application of Campbell-Baker-Hausdorff formula \cite{CBH}.
 By doing this, the evolution of the linear part and nonlinear part on the step $\Delta t$ can be carried out separately.
 In the context of NLSE this is particularly attractive because both evolutions can be carried out analytically.
 Note that the linear PDE $i\Phi_t= -\Phi_{xx}$, can be solved exactly in the Fourier domain:

 where $\Phi_k(t)$ denotes the Fourier coefficient, corresponding to wavenumber $k$, of $\Phi(x,t)$.
 The nonlinear part of~\eqref{eq:nlse} given by $i\Phi_t =-\gamma |\Phi|^2 \Phi$ is an ODE, and can be solved exactly: